-- Together with the plant nutrient company Yara, Lantmännen is reviewing the knowledge situation and potential measures to reduce nitrogen losses from farmland. - Lantmännen's research foundation finances projects aimed at increasing nitrogen utilization, for example through shared nitrogen supply and later fertilization times.
+- Together with the plant nutrient company Yara, Lantmännen is reviewing knowledge within the field and potential measures to reduce nitrogen losses from farmland. - Lantmännen's research foundation finances projects aimed at increasing nitrogen utilization, for example by dividing the nitrogen application and by fertilizing at later stages in the crop's development.